cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework-part-3/index.md

 After Part 1 and Part 2, we have **Make** to automate both the creation of a manuscript and a MATLAB data model.
 In this lesson, we will continue to generate MATLAB code to expand our analysis.

-I have an additional bonus for any neuroscientists out there.
-Through [Brainstorm](https://neuroimage.usc.edu/brainstorm/Introduction), we will automate the process of estimating the minimal norm estimate of scalp EEG data.
-We previously worked out the particular details of the analysis using the graphical interface; however, we can now replicate the analysis via a command line counterpart, permanently.
-This is a good example that many programs, even those with graphical interfaces, can be ultimately run through command line tools.

 ### Recounting what MATLAB assets we have available

 * `matlab_00_common.m` which is common resource file